 Internet technologies can be powerful tools when job-searching, developing and growing professional networks, promoting health and mental health, and providing support to clients.
 As a result, e-professionalism, or professionalism in the Internet world, should be instilled in practitioners [3; 94].
 Some maintain that e-professionalism, the application of ethics online, and digital literacy should be essential components of the knowledge and skill of practitioners [83].
-It is important, for example, to use discretion and judgment in the types of information made public online.
+In terms of the applications of ethical principles to the online world, some are concerned with the anonymity associated with the Internet and how it might affect the principle of beneficence and the duty of care.
+How does a practitioner deal with an individual who has disappeared virtually after having disclosed that they may be a danger to themselves?
+How can appropriate referrals be made [131]?
+Beneficence may be more easily maintained in the physical world and more easily compromised in the virtual world [127].
+For example, details of client's history might be inadvertently posted, thereby infringing on principles of confidentiality.
+It is also important, for example, to use discretion and judgment in the types of information made public online.
 The casual and informal nature of social networking sites, for example, can cause practitioners to inadvertently cross professional boundaries, which can negatively affect their professional identity and may breach ethical standards.
+This is referred to as digital boundary crossing [132].
 If practitioners discuss work-related problems (e.g., difficult clients, conflicts with colleagues) on social media, it could disclose confidential information or qualify as abuse [95].
 Not everyone considers how the image or persona portrayed online may be perceived in the future.
 Because the Internet can be a public forum, viewers do not necessarily avoid viewing personal, intimate, and/or embarrassing behaviors [41].

-The issue may not be the evergrowing presence of Internet communications, but rather the seeming mindlessness or carelessness with which information is shared; this has been referred to as the diminishing of intentionality of online communication [42].
+The issue may not be the ever-growing presence of Internet communications, but rather the seeming mindlessness or carelessness with which information is shared; this has been referred to as the diminishing of intentionality of online communication [42].
+Misinformation can be highly detrimental and potentially dangerous, again compromising the duty of care [127].
 Practitioners may adhere to strict guidelines for self-disclosure in "real" life, but the Internet may defy practitioners' best intentions.
 Some have likened the Internet to a clinical practice in a rural area, where practitioners inevitably have unplanned encounters with their clients/patients due to the size of the community [42].
 In some cases, individuals may inaccurately believe that the privacy settings will ensure confidentiality [95; 110].
 With the Internet, practitioners have minimal control over when and how clients encounter information about them online [42].
 The Internet has no expiration date, and anything posted online should be assumed to be permanent [66].
 Unfortunately, many codes of ethics in fields such as medicine, psychology, social work, nursing, and counseling have struggled to keep up with these technologic changes [41].
 In some cases, standards have been established for the provision of technology-assisted services (such as online counseling), but not for online professional conduct [43].